sudosu404/tailnet-lib/docs/content/docs/scenarios/1i-2docker-3tailscale.md

 ---
-title: One TSDProxy instance, two Docker servers and three Tailscale providers
+title: One Tailnet instance, two Docker servers and three Tailscale providers
 ---
 ## Description

 In this scenario, we will have :

 1. two Docker servers.
-2. only one TSDProxy instance.
+2. only one Tailnet instance.
 3. three Tailscale providers.
 4. Containers in SRV1 will use the 'default' provider.
 5. Containers in SRV2 will use the 'account2' provider.